 'Tis the season for tamale making and here in Texas everyone and their dog is cookin' 'em and sellin' 'em!
-I couldn't call myself a true Texan if I didn't know how to make these darn things!
+I couldn't call myself a true Texan if I didn't know how to make these tasty things!

 Thanks to the pressure cooker, you can cook this authentic Mexican dish in over half the time and, boy oh boy, are they delicious!
+Be sure to check out more of my quick and delicious Instant Pot meals!

 Flavor is very important to me and my family, so bland tamales just won't do!
 In this recipe, you'll make a red chili sauce (purée) that will be added to the meat filling and masa (dough) for a hint of spice, along with other traditional seasonings.
 The meat filling and dough are so tender, moist, and melt-in-your-mouth delicious!